-Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)
+Reference: point (e)(©of Article 17(3), point (c)(ii) of Article 17(9)

 The aim of the support under this specific objective is to facilitate the recovery of tourism and culture in the PA by greening of tourism, supporting shift from quantity towards quality, increasing diversity of tourism products and services, and supporting cultural tourism entrepreneurship and innovation.
-Special attention will be given to rural border areas to unlock their hidden potentials to offer demand-driven products and services, while conserving their cultural uniqueness and protecting the natural environment.
-All the actions supported by this priority will contribute to strengthening local communities and local economy, increasing competitiveness, and job creation in the Programme area.
+Special attention will be given to rural border areas to unlock their hidden potentials and abilities to offer demand-driven products and services, while conserving their cultural uniqueness and protecting the natural environment.
+All the actions supported by this priority will contribute to strengthening communities, increasing competitiveness, and job creation in the Programme area.

-The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact as well as "European Quality Principles for EU-funded Interventions with potential impact upon Cultural Heritage".
+The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact due to their nature.